-Knowing and understanding each of these Instagram statistics is helpful, but what you do with the information is what really makes the difference.
+Knowing and understanding each of these Instagram stats is helpful, but what you do with the information is what really makes the difference.
 So instead of just looking at the data and moving on, take the time to determine how each statistic on Instagram could help you improve your business.

 Any change you make to your strategy does not mean anything unless you’re prepared to follow through.
 Plus, you’ll have more and better information thanks to this analysis to make smarter decisions moving forward.